ofmcdonald/rnaseq-preprocessing-pipeline/README.md

 ### 3. SLURM HPC configuration

-This pipeline assumes execution on a SLURM-managed HPC cluster.
+This pipeline is designed for SLURM-based HPC systems and uses the Snakemake SLURM executor plugin.

-Execution is controlled via the wrapper script:
+Execution is handled via:

 scripts/run_snakemake.sh

 You must configure:
-* SNAKEMAKE_BIN: path to Snakemake executable (cluster-dependent)
+* SNAKEMAKE_BIN points to a valid Snakemake installation (cluster-specific)
-* SLURM resources via Snakemake executor plugin settings (see profiles/slurm/)
+* SLURM settings are defined in profiles/slurm/
-* Working directory path (WORKDIR must point to repository root)
+* Per-rule resources (threads, memory, runtime) are defined in the Snakefile
+* Job submission is handled automatically by Snakemake

 Example: